 As I said yesterday, the single thing keeping stem cells out of everyday clinical use is credibility.
 That extends from the idea of “street cred” to the more stringent “academic cred.”
 That credibility increases when physicians publish more data, find out who is and isn’t a candidate for this therapy, and underpromise and overdeliver.
 In fact, it’s this last part that the ad and film really violates.

-One need go no further than the name of the film.
+One need go no further than the advertising of the film, where the word “miracle” is thrown around frequently.
 The word “miracle,” while likely fine in how patients describe some therapies, is a huge problem in medicine.
 All therapies have a success and failure rate, and stem cells are no different.
 Referring to stem cell treatment as a miracle is irresponsible.
 Why?
 Because it’s not a miracle for those patients that don’t respond or who partially respond.
 It’s also not a miracle for those who have complications.
 More importantly, suggesting that stem cells are a miracle cure reduces the credibility of the field.

 On the left, we see a patient with moderate to several lateral compartment arthritis with severe valgus deformity.
 The X-ray film on the right purports to show that cartilage has been restored.
 Even the deformity (the angle of the knees) has resolved.
 What’s interesting here is that I have asked every orthopedic stem cell expert I know whether they have ever seen a patient with moderate to severe knee arthritis get complete cartilage restoration or any significant restoration for that matter.
 Despite my expert panel (which includes myself) never having seen this happen using any number of different technologies (including those used by SCIA), we have the hyperbole above.